populationgenomics/talos/design_docs/Configuration.md

 * ref_genome - ref_genome
 * useless_csq - list of VEP consequences filtered out prior to classification steps
 * critical_csq - list of VEP consequences treated as high priority/high impact
-* in_silico - separate sub-group, thresholds to apply for each *in silico* tool
+* in_silico - separate sub-group, thresholds to apply for each *in silico* tool.
+These parameters are taken from [work by *Pejaver et al.*](https://www.biorxiv.org/content/10.1101/2022.03.17.484479v1)

 ## `output`